dorna-robotics/dorna2-python/README.md

 # command with id = 100 has been completed, i.e., {"id": 100, "stat": 2} has been received
 ```
 ## Receive message
-`sys` is a dictionary that holds the messages revived by the API.
+`sys` is a dictionary that holds the messages received by the API.
 Notice that, `sys` initialized with an empty dictionary.
-When a new JSON message sent by the controller and received by the API, `sys` updates itself according to the received message.
+Every time a new JSON message sent by the controller and received by the API, `sys` updates itself according to the received message.
 ``` python
 print(robot.sys)
 # {}